 Audiometric screening (N.J.A.C 6:29-8.1) is conducted to screen for hearing defects.
 Referrals are provided to parents of all identified students requiring evaluation by a private medical doctor.

 Health appraisals are conducted to assess normal growth and development.
 Significant changes in growth and development patterns will be discussed with the student and/or parent.
-Blood pressure screening is conducted to identify students at risk for hypertension.
+Blood pressure monitoring is conducted to identify students at risk for hypertension, at a student's physician request.
 Health counseling regarding nutrition, exercise, and lifestyle will be provided.
 Appropriate referrals to private physicians will be made when necessary.

 Scoliosis is the lateral curvature of the spine most commonly detected during the adolescent growth period.
 Pamphlet Law 2000c.
 126. requires that all students between the ages of 10-18 be examined every other year.
 This will be done during the 9th grade physical and then in grade 11 by the school nurse.
 Parents have the right to refuse this examination by completing